 The majority of our staff members spent their summers attending J Camp before becoming counselors.

-Do you offer extended care or bus transportation?
+Do you offer bus transportation?

 Morning Drop-Off/Afternoon Pick-Up Procedures

 Morning drop-off will run daily from 9-9:30 am.